Vitamin C Supplementation

 source mixed carotenoids the better choice.

 Once the headlines on the possible DNA-damaging potential from taking higher doses of Vitamin C faded,

 most people continued where they left off and resumed their previous regimen again, especially following

-publications to the contrary which indicated that the original studies on Vitamin C were flawed, and that
+publications to the contrary which indicated that the original studies on Vitamin C were flawed (ascorbic acid

 What causes Vitamin C deficiencies?

 While a Vitamin C deficiency may develop following a long-term insufficient dietary or supplemental intake of